tobiasmiosczka/KDMManager/README.md

 -------------------------------------
 Java Runtime Enviroment JRE 1.8 or higher is required.
 The latest JRE can be downloaded [here][2].
-In order to work, the program must be run on a computer, which is connected to the screen servers (i.e. via LAN) and the email servers (i.e. via internet).
+In order to work correctly, the computer must be connected to the screen servers (i.e. via LAN) and the email servers (i.e. via internet).

 Further work
 -------------------------------------